Unipart

-Unipart Group is a British multinational logistics, supply chain, manufacturing and consultancy company headquartered in Cowley, Oxfordshire, England.
-It has operations in Europe, North America, Australia and Japan and works across a variety of sectors that include automotive, retail, technology and rail.
+Unipart is a British multinational logistics, supply chain, manufacturing and consultancy company headquartered in Cowley, Oxfordshire, England.
+It has operations in Europe, North America, Asia Pacific, and the Middle East, and works across a variety of sectors that include automotive, retail, technology and rail.
+It is one of the largest privately owned companies in the UK; being 70% owned by its workforce and pension fund while the other 30% is held by sympathetic institutions.